AG Brain-Machine Interface

 In this project we develop novel paradigms that permit to generate control signals, simply by directing attention to peripherally presented symbols (N2pc paradigm), independent of eye movemements.
 To achieve this, we decode the electroencephalogram using an efficient dedicated algorithm.
 In the long run, we intend to probe this procedure to provide an instrument of communication for severely paralyzed patients.

-Unidirectional Communication using collaborative BMIs
+Unidirectional Communication using a hyperscanning brain-computer interface

 Completed Projects